vitiral/fiction-civboot/toll/healing1.md

 and North Korea had accidentally detonated one of their own.
 Regardless, what happened next was far, far worse.
 Some software routine with a bug of cataclysmic consequences noticed the detonation and starting sending out nukes of it's own from China.
 This software was supposed to have been verified and tested to not do this for a single detonation under any circumstances, since the designers _knew_ the possibilities of accidental detonation.
 They also knew the consequences of sending nukes over half the world: mutually assured destruction.
-More H Bombs coming out of china triggered other software to behave exactly as intended, turning the cities of China into a field of glass.
+More H Bombs coming out of China triggered other software to behave exactly as intended, turning the cities of China into a field of glass.
 China's software, noticing the incoming Nucs returned the favor to the rest of the world.